 External Website: https://ndathens.com/

 $1.25 million has been designated to be used for affordable housing preservation via home repairs and downpayment assistance.
 This funding was allocated in response to the recommendations of the Athens Justice and Memory Project.
-ACCGov staff will work to refine the project concept in spring 2023, and will most likely issue a request for proposals in early summer 2023.
+ACCGov staff issued a Request for Proposals from qualified organizations in June 2023 and received one proposal from Historic Athens for home repair projects.
+This proposal was approved by Mayor and Commission for funding on November 7, 2023.